-Dumb it down.
 The XT came in bright red and white colours with decals plastered all over it.
 I quickly swapped them out for plain black fairings and removed all the stickers.
-I like the battered and bruised look, it doesn’t attract as much attention.
-Riding through a poor African village on a gleaming £20,000 motorcycle will attract a bit more attention than on this old girl and doesn’t make you look as appealing to thieves.
+I like the battered and bruised look because it doesn’t attract as much attention.
+In rougher areas, expensive looking bikes attract more attention than raggedy looking bikes caked in mud and stops them from looking as appealing to thieves.

 The XT originally ran two pipes and the headers were routed underneath the bike – perfect for smashing on rocks.
 Swapping the unit for a Metal Mule two-into one-system shaved 10kg off the total weight and now has the pipe running alongside the bike.
 I’m still undecided on the system, it sounds and looks great but it’s very close to the swingarm and can hit it.
-The Exhaust has also snapped off (after six years) and had to get welded back on in Slovakia.
+The exhaust has also snapped off (after six years) and had to get welded back on in Slovakia.
 I also grinded off the bolts for the carbon fibre plate and heat wrapped it to stop the bolt from melting my trousers.
-Check out our Metal Mule review here.

 - Bashplate from German company Off-the-Road